 With all software development aspects covered, you can use the obtained API credentials to make API calls for transactions and get access to features such as payment initiation, payment processing, order confirmation, and handling of payment responses.

-8. Implement Security Measures
+8. Implement Gateway Integration Security Measures

 Ensure that your integration follows best practices for security, as we mentioned in one of the previous sections of the article.
 Implementing SSL encryption, and adhering to PCI DSS standards are mandatory to ensure the safety of the payment information in the modern Fintech industry.

-9. Test in a Sandbox Environment
+9. Test a Payment Platform Integration in a Sandbox Environment

 Most providers offer a sandbox or testing environment.
 Your development team can leverage this environment to perform thorough testing without processing real transactions.
 This process will help to verify that API calls, responses, and error handling work as expected.